 Alberta Adoption Financial Support: Supports for Permanency, Tax Credits, and the $6,000 Subsidy Explained

 Most Alberta families researching adoption focus on the costs — the agency fees, the background checks, the home study.
 Fewer people know what financial support is available after adoption, who qualifies for it, and how significantly it changes the cost comparison between pathways.
-That gap is expensive: families who don't understand the Supports for Permanency program, the $6,000 private adoption subsidy, and the federal and provincial tax credits leave thousands of dollars unclaimed.
+That gap is expensive: families who don't understand the Supports for Permanency program, the $6,000 private-adoption grant, and the federal adoption expense credit leave support they may be eligible for unclaimed.

 The direct answer to the most common question: the 2025 Supports for Permanency rules introduced a $180,000 household income threshold for the basic daily maintenance rate.
-Families above this threshold do not receive monthly cash payments — but they remain eligible for non-income-tested supports including therapeutic services, respite care, and medical and dental coverage.
-The $6,000 private adoption subsidy is also subject to the $180,000 threshold.
-The federal adoption expense tax credit, by contrast, has no income threshold — it is available to all adoptive families regardless of income.
+Families above this threshold do not receive monthly cash payments — but respite care, counselling, and other non-income-tested child-needs supports may remain available.
+The $6,000 private-adoption grant is subject to its current eligibility criteria, including the stated $180,000 threshold.
+The federal adoption expense credit has no stated income threshold, but remains subject to CRA rules and tax payable.

 This page explains each financial support program in detail, with the 2025–2026 rules, the calculation approach, and what families need to do to access each benefit.